 Each student must complete 25 credits in the major including at least 5 upper division credits and at least 10 credits from Metropolitan State University.
 All prerequisite and required courses must be completed with grades of C- or above.
-Students are admitted to the Biology BA minor once they have successfully completed the Prerequisite and Foundation courses and the biology program assessment survey.
+Students can be admitted to the Biology BA minor once they have successfully completed the Prerequisite and Foundation courses.

 A minor represents significant learning beyond a student's major or program; therefore, each student must include at least 5 credits of coursework in the biology minor that is not counted as part of their major or any other minor.

 Transfer coursework equivalency is determined by the Natural Science Department.
 Each foundation science course must include at least one semester credit of professionally supervised on-ground laboratory experience with standard undergraduate laboratory equipment and materials.
-Lower-division (100- and 200-level) courses are not accepted as equivalent to upper-division courses and cannot be used to fulfill upper division core or elective requirements in the minor.
+Lower-division (100- and 200-level) courses are not accepted as equivalent to upper-division courses and cannot be used to fulfill upper division course requirement of the minor.